TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TranslatingTheBackend/Index.rst

 Download Translations for the Backend
 """""""""""""""""""""""""""""""""""""

-Go to the Extension Manager and choose "Translation handling".
+Go to the Backend module "Language".

-In the section "Translation Settings" select the language(s), which you want to have available for use in the Backend.
-Then hit "Save selection".
+In the section "Languages" select the language(s), which you want to have available for use in the Backend.

-Now you can click "Check status against repository".
-This will compare your translations with those from the Translation Server.
+After that click "Update from repository" to update the translations.

-After that click "Update from repository" to actually update the translations.
 This may take some time.
 Some extensions do not have translatable texts and so also do not have translations available.
 If for an extension you get an error message, wait until the update has finished and then press "Update from repository" again.

 When later you install new extensions you might see that those are displaying in English only.
-In that case you can repeat the steps above to get translations for those extensions as well.
+In that case you can click on "Not checked" next to the according extension to only download the translation for *this one* extension.
+Alternatively you can repeat the steps above to get the newest translations for *all* extensions.

 .. _change-the-language-for-a-backend-user: